 Software is the sum of its parts, and containerization is the process of bringing an application’s most important pieces together into one neatly wrapped package.
 By containerizing, developers bundle a program’s code, runtime engine, tools, libraries and settings into a portable “container.”
 That way, the software requires fewer resources to run and is much easier to deploy in new environments.

-Tim Hynes, a software engineer at cloud data management company Rubrik, defined containerization this way: “Containers are a way of packaging an application so that it’s easy to get the application and run it in any kind of environment.
+Tim Hynes, a software engineer at cloud data management company Rubrik, defined containerization this way when speaking with Built In in 2020: “Containers are a way of packaging an application so that it’s easy to get the application and run it in any kind of environment.
 So, a lot of the complexity of installing and configuring an application is taken away.
 Containers let a developer abstract all of that and make a very simple package that’s easy to consume.”

 First appearing as “cgroups” within the Linux Kernel in 2008, containers exploded in popularity with the introduction of Docker Engine in 2013.
 Because of that, “containerizing” and “Dockerizing” are often used interchangeably.

 On the surface, containerizing software is a relatively straightforward process: a “container file” with the software’s information is converted to a lightweight container image, which becomes a real container at runtime through a runtime engine.
 Any image or engine managed by the Open Container Initiative will work with any other image or engine built using the same standards.